MICCAI2022-155/AuToSeg/README.md

 python mpunet/evaluate/compute_metrics.py labels_path predictions_path
 ```
 labels_path and predictions_path are the folder including the path to the label of your test data and path to the label to your model predictions (either with or without post_processing).
 This will print the mean and standard deviation for the 4 metrics, as well as generate a res.csv files where each row corresponds to the score for each image.
-You can use simple a script or
+You may then use simple a script or
 Excel functions to get the mean and std of the overall performance

 The GapDICE calculation will also store the generated gap region.
 Sample gap regions can be found in ```gap_regions_1```